hickory-dns/hickory-dns/crates/resolver/README.md

 //  this can return IPv4 and/or IPv6 addresses
 let _address = response.iter().next().expect("no addresses returned!");
 ```

-## DNSSEC status

-The current root key is bundled into the system, and used by default.
-This gives
-validation of DNSKEY and DS records back to the root.
-NSEC and NSEC3 are
-implemented.

-To enable DNSSEC, enable the `dnssec-ring` feature.

 ## Testing the resolver via CLI with resolve